-I am an astronomer, cosmologist, and data scientist.
-I am currently a NSF funded Assistant Research Scientist at the UC San Diego Center for Astrophysics & Space Sciences and a Research Affiliate in the MIT Program in Science, Technology and Society (STS).
+Dr. Friedman was an astronomer, cosmologist, and data scientist.
+An NSF funded Assistant Research Scientist at the UC San Diego Center for Astrophysics & Space Sciences and a Research Affiliate in the MIT Program in Science, Technology and Society (STS).

-I work on several theoretical and observational cosmology projects to devise and implement fun experiments that leverage cosmology to help test fundamental physics.
-These include a series of experiments with colleagues to test quantum theory with astronomical observations as well as Infrared and Optical observations of Type Ia Supernovae with ground and space based telescopes, which can be used to measure the expansion history of the universe, cosmic acceleration, and dark energy.
+Worked several theoretical and observational cosmology projects to devise and implement fun experiments that leverage cosmology to help test fundamental physics.
+These included a series of experiments with colleagues to test quantum theory with astronomical observations as well as Infrared and Optical observations of Type Ia Supernovae with ground and space based telescopes, which can be used to measure the expansion history of the universe, cosmic acceleration, and dark energy.

-Before UCSD, I was an NSF Postdoctoral Fellow at MIT, a NSF Funded Research Associate at MIT, and a Visiting Research Scientist at the MIT Center for Theoretical Physics.
-I completed my PhD in Astronomy & Astrophysics from the Harvard University Department of Astronomy and I received my BA in Physics & Astrophysics from UC Berkeley.
+Before UCSD, he was an NSF Postdoctoral Fellow at MIT, a NSF Funded Research Associate at MIT, and a Visiting Research Scientist at the MIT Center for Theoretical Physics.
+He completed his PhD in Astronomy & Astrophysics from the Harvard University Department of Astronomy and he received his BA in Physics & Astrophysics from UC Berkeley.

-I am very interested in projects at the intersection between observational astronomy, astrophysics, data analysis, and the philosophy of science, especially the philosophy of cosmology.
-I am excited to explore a range of fascinating scientific questions through research, science writing, art, animation, public outreach, and working with the science media.
-For more, see my Bio, Resume, and CV.
+He was very interested in projects at the intersection between observational astronomy, astrophysics, data analysis, and the philosophy of science, especially the philosophy of cosmology.
+He was excited to explore a range of fascinating scientific questions through research, science writing, art, animation, public outreach, and working with the science media.
+For more, see his Bio, Resume, and CV.

 Cosmic Bell Test: Measurement Settings from Milky Way Stars, Handsteiner, J., Friedman, A.S. + 2017, Physical Review Letters, Vol. 118, Issue 6, id.
 060401,(arXiv:1611.06985) (DOI) (Supplemental Material)